I recently re-watched season one of True Detective, interested in taking another look at the philosophy of Rust Cohle.

 While the belief that humankind should intentionally work toward its own extinction has few adherents, the claim that the self is an illusion is now in fashion amongst a group of philosophers and neuroscientists working on the study of consciousness.

 Thomas Metzinger is one such philosopher.
-In a recent essay he writes: “I should come clean at this point and confess that I don’t believe in any such entity or thing as ‘the self’.”
-Or consider this passage from historian Peter Watson’s massive book on the history of ideas:
+He writes: “no such things as selves exist in the world: Nobody ever had or was a self…” Or consider this passage from historian Peter Watson’s massive book on the history of ideas:

 There is no inner self.
 Looking “in,” we have found nothing—nothing stable anyway, nothing enduring, nothing we can all agree upon, nothing conclusive—because there is nothing to find.